pydims/pydims/docs/index.md

 # Dims

 <span style="font-size:1.2em;font-style:italic;color:#5a5a5a">
-  Dimensioned Python arrays with dimension names and physical units
+  Python arrays with named dimension and physical units
   </br></br>
 </span>